If we fill our lives with things, and again with things

-If we consider ourselves so important that we must fill every moment with movement and plans and calculations
+If we consider ourselves so important that we must fill every moment of our lives with movement and plans and calculations

 When will we have the time to greet Messengers under oak trees, as did Abram?
 Or overhear improbable news, like Sarah?